parconley/interval-hider/README.md

-# Hide Expected Review Interval
+# Anki Add-on: Hide Expected Review Interval

-A simple add-on that hides the expected review interval (like "10d" or "2min") that normally appears beneath each answer button during card review.
+A simple Anki add-on that hides the expected review interval (like "10d" or "2min") that normally appears beneath each answer button during card review.

 ## Purpose